hariharan20/MLDEnv/README.md

 ## Pipeline of the Framework

-The Repo Contains three parts:
+The repo contains three parts:
 1) Robot and Simulation
 2) PointNet inference
 3) Reinforcement Learning